What do your school governors do?

 School Performance Committee

 The role of the School Performance Committee monitors all aspects of the children’s learning including: academic progress; spiritual, moral, social and cultural development; additional learning opportunities; discipline and attendance.
-The committee agrees priorities for the School Development Plan, taking account of Ofsted recommendations, and liaises with the Finance, Premises and Marketing Committee to agree the school’s class structure.
+The committee agrees priorities for the School Development Plan, taking account of Ofsted recommendations, and liaises with the Finance and Resources Committee to agree the school’s class structure.

 What is the governors’ commitment?

 In addition to preparing for and attending the meetings of the committees and Governing Body, all the governors do additional work.
-They perform their individual responsibilities such as Health and Safety inspections, class visits, discussions with subject leaders, participation in staff recruitment and attendance at external courses and meetings with other governors.
+This can include Link Governor roles, participation in staff recruitment and attendance at external courses and meetings with other governors.
 The workload varies depending on the time each person has available and the circumstances at a particular time.